Marketing and recruitment guidance for School Direct and ITT providers.

 - be aware that many applicants are entering the system for the first time and may be selecting you as their first choice

-- attend graduate recruitment fairs and tailor your offer to appeal to candidates for STEM subjects who enter the system later in the cycle compared to other subjects
+- attend graduate recruitment fairs and tailor your offer to appeal to candidates for priority subjects who enter the system later in the cycle compared to other subjects

 - decide how to work effectively with your ITT provider and schools to share the marketing and recruitment activity